Streamliners for Answer Set Programming: Encodings

-\paragraph{\textbf{Towers of Hanoi.}} The baseline encoding for Towers of Hanoi is illustrated in Listing~\ref{lst:encHanoi}.
-The instance provides atoms of the form \texttt{disk/1} and \texttt{peg/1} representing the identifier of disks and pegs, respectively; atoms of the form \texttt{init\_on/2} and \texttt{goal\_on/2} indicating the initial positions (i.e. disk) in which the pegs are arranged, and their goal positions, respectively.
-Moreover, an atom of the form \texttt{moves/1} represents the maximal time horizon considered.
-The encoding defines the output predicate \texttt{move/3} representing the possible action for the problem, specifically \texttt{move(D,P,T)} means that at time \texttt{T}, the disk \texttt{D} is moved to peg \texttt{P}.
-A set of auxiliary predicates defines useful relations used in constraints to produce a plan that respects the rules of the problem.
-Among them, \texttt{moved/2} projects the atoms of the form \texttt{move/3}, by removing the argument representing the target peg; \texttt{on(D,P,T)} means that at time \texttt{T} the disk \texttt{D} is placed on peg \texttt{P}; while lastly \texttt{time/1} contains all the possible values included in the interval from $1$ to \texttt{T} where is the argument of the input atom \texttt{moves(T)}.
+\paragraph{\textbf{Towers of Hanoi.}} The baseline encoding for Towers of Hanoi is given in Listing~\ref{lst:encHanoi}.
+An instance provides atoms of the form \lstinline{disk/1}, \lstinline{peg/1}, \lstinline{init_on/2}, and \lstinline{goal_on/2}, representing the identifiers of disks or pegs, respectively, as well as the initial and goal pegs for the disks.
+Moreover, the atom \lstinline{moves(T)} specifies the maximum number \lstinline{T} of moves.
+The encoding defines the output predicate \lstinline{move/3}, where \lstinline{move(D,P,T)} means that, at time \lstinline{T}, the disk \lstinline{D} is moved to peg \lstinline{P}.
+The auxiliary predicates \lstinline{time/1}, \lstinline{moved/2}, \lstinline{on/3}, and \lstinline{blocked/3} provide available times, moved disks, the disks' pegs, and disks blocked by some smaller disk on the same peg.
+Respective constraints make sure that only the topmost disk of a peg is moved, it is also the smallest disk on its new peg, and the goal pegs are reached at the end of the plan.